hendriklammers/jquery-expandheight/README.md

-Use this jquery plugin to add a button below a text when the max number of lines is exceeded.
+This jquery plugin adds a button below a text when the given number of lines is exceeded.
 The text will expand to it's full height when the button is clicked.